-Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
-In addition, there should be a focus on improving the clinician's wellbeing as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in coordinating, leading, and facilitating key events in patient care, such as family meetings, consultation around goals of care, advance directive completion, conflict resolution, withdrawal of life-sustaining therapies, and palliative sedation, involving other team members as appropriate. ^(Core) IV.B.1.b).(1).(b) Fellows must demonstrate competence in providing care to patients and families that reflects unique characteristics of different settings along the palliative care spectrum. ^(Core) IV.B.1.b).(1).(c) Fellows must demonstrate competence in recognizing signs and symptoms of impending death and appropriately caring for the imminently dying patient and his or herthe patient's family members. ^(Core) IV.B.1.b).(1).(d) Fellows must demonstrate basic counseling to the bereaved, and the ability to identify when additional psychosocial referral is required. ^(Core) IV.B.1.b).(1).(e) Fellows must demonstrate competence in providing palliative care throughout the continuum of serious illness while addressing physical, intellectual, emotional, social, and spiritual needs and facilitating patient autonomy, access to information, and choice. ^(Core) IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) IV.B.1.b).(2).(a) Fellows must demonstrate competence in the assessment, interdisciplinary care planning, management, coordination, and follow-up of patients with serious illness. ^(Core)
+- 4.4.a.
+Fellows must demonstrate competence coordinating, leading, and facilitating key events in patient care, such as family meetings, consultation around goals of care, advance directive completion, conflict resolution, withdrawal of life-sustaining therapies, and palliative sedation, involving other team members as appropriate.

+(Core) - 4.4.b.
+Fellows must demonstrate competence in providing care to patients and families that reflects unique characteristics of different settings along the palliative care spectrum.
+(Core) - 4.4.c.
+Fellows must demonstrate competence in recognizing signs and symptoms of impending death and appropriately caring for the imminently dying patient and the patient's family members.
+(Core) - 4.4.d.
+Fellows must demonstrate basic counseling to the bereaved, and the ability to identify when additional psychosocial referral is required.
+(Core) - 4.4.e.
+Fellows must demonstrate competence in providing palliative care throughout the continuum of serious illness while addressing physical, intellectual, emotional, social, and spiritual needs and facilitating patient autonomy, access to information, and choice.
+(Core) - 4.5.
+ACGME Competencies Procedural Skills Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
+(Core)

-IV.B.1.b).(2).(a).(i) Fellows must provide patient- and family- centered care that optimizes quality of life , by anticipating, preventing, and treating suffering. ^(Core) IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core) IV.B.1.c).(1) Fellows must demonstrate competence in their knowledge of the scientific method of problem solving and evidence- based decision making, and develop a commitment to lifelong learning and an attitude of caring that is derived from humanistic and professional values. ^(Core) IV.B.1.c).(2) Fellows must demonstrate knowledge of ethical issues, clinical utilization, and financial outcomes of palliative care.
-IV.B.1.c).(3) Fellows must demonstrate competence in their knowledge and skills of primary and consultative practice. ^(Core) IV.B.1.c).(4) Fellows must demonstrate knowledge of structural and cultural barriers to the access or utilization of palliative services by individuals or groups of people(Core) IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core)
+- 4.5.a.
+Fellows must demonstrate competence in the assessment, interdisciplinary care planning, management, coordination, and follow-up of patients with serious illness.
+(Core) - 4.5.a.1.
+Fellows must provide patient- and family-centered care that optimizes quality of life, by anticipating, preventing, and treating suffering.
+(Core) - 4.6.
+ACGME Competencies Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
+(Core) - 4.6.a.
+Fellows must demonstrate knowledge of the scientific method of problem solving and evidence-based decision making, and develop a commitment to lifelong learning and an attitude of caring that is derived from humanistic and professional values.
+(Core) - 4.6.b.
+Fellows must demonstrate knowledge of ethical issues, clinical utilization, and financial outcomes of palliative care.
+(Core) - 4.6.c.
+Fellows must demonstrate knowledge and skills of primary and consultative practice.
+(Core) - 4.6.d.
+Fellows must demonstrate knowledge of structural and cultural barriers to the access or utilization of palliative services by individuals or groups of people.
+(Core) - 4.7.
+ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core) - 4.8.
+ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core) - 4.9.
+ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) - 4.10.
+Curriculum Organization and Fellow Experiences Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)